 You spot the driver’s scaly elbow slung out the window, a cigarette smoldering towards his thumb.
 Your family files inside the idling taxi, but where can you go when there is no one to trust.
 “Fuck this country,” your husband whimpers while you weep.
 The driver nods and steers, knowing of another way.
 He takes you beyond the hustle of the city.
 Past the pastures and the paddies.
 Heavy with fatigue, your children sink into your flesh.
 They smell like sea mist, so potent that it fills your lungs and lulls you under, and under, until dusk turns the earth to rust.

 Your family arrives as moonlight sweeps the water.
 You walk to where the shore is shallow.
 Your three-year-old dips his spoon into the mud and makes a little hole that can’t be seen.
 The dock is neither here nor there.
 The boat is neither big nor small.
 On it is a figure crouched and waiting.
 The driver says the captain is a kindly man who can take your family to a place, and there it should be easy to keep going—but the boat cannot accommodate your suitcase.
 You stare at the driver whose eyes are gleaming in the dark.
 You glance at your husband, whose eyes are also gleaming.
 Your heart racing, your eyes must be gleaming, too.

 Vivien Cao is originally from Los Angeles.
 She previously worked in film and television, and has taught writing at several CUNY campuses.
-Her writing has also been published in SmokeLong Quarterly.
+Vivien Cao’s writing has also been published in SmokeLong Quarterly.